GFEAP/DataTemplateSelectorDemo/README.md

 So, we have a project with different types of data, each requiring a specific way of presention.

-For example, if you have different types of 'person records' each specialized on say clients or customers, you may want to use a specific 'mask'.
+For example, if we have different types of 'person records' each specialized on say clients or suppliers, we may want to use a specific 'mask'.
 One may focus on CRM, the other on purchasing.

 In WPF we can do this.

 The pivot to implementing such behavior is the _DataTemplateSelector_.